dabamos/dmpack/README.md

 Instead of `math/gnuplot`, you may want to install `math/gnuplot-lite` which does not depend on X11 (but lacks raster graphic terminals).

-In order to generate the man pages and the User’s Guide, install Pygments and
+Optionally, install Pygments and AsciiDoctor to generate the man pages and the User’s Guide:
-AsciiDoctor:

 ```
 $ doas pkg install devel/rubygem-pygments.rb textproc/rubygem-asciidoctor
 ```

 The Git repository has to be cloned recursively.
-Otherwise, your will need to download the sub-modules manually by executing `fetchvendor.sh`.
+Otherwise, you will need to download the sub-modules manually by executing `fetchvendor.sh`.
 Then, run the
 Makefile: